-(i) Results of the evaluation will be used as a basis for improving the proposed project to prepare special education, early intervention, or related services personnel to provide (a) focused instruction, and (b) intensive individualized intervention(s) in an

-(ii) The grantee will report the evaluation results to OSEP in its annual and final performance reports;

-(d) Demonstrate, in the narrative under "Project Assurances" or in the applicable appendices, that the following program requirements are met.
-The applicant must-

-(1) Provide scholar support for participants from two or more graduate degree programs partnering in the proposed interdisciplinary personnel preparation project.
+- (i) Results of the evaluation will be used as a basis for improving the proposed project to prepare special education, early intervention, or related services personnel to provide (a) focused instruction; and (b) intensive individualized intervention(s) in an interdisciplinary team-based approach to improve outcomes of children with disabilities who have high-intensity needs; and - (ii) The grantee will report the evaluation results to OSEP in its annual and final performance reports; - (d) Demonstrate, in the narrative under "Project Assurances" or in the applicable appendices, that the following program requirements are met.
+The applicant must- - (1) Provide scholar support for participants from two or more graduate degree programs partnering in the proposed interdisciplinary personnel preparation project.
 Consistent with 34 CFR 304.30, each scholar must (a) receive support for no less than one academic year, and (b) be eligible to fulfill service obligation requirements following degree program completion.
 Funding across degree programs may be applied differently;